rajatgirotra/study/cpp/CPP_NEW/RValueReferences/5_README.txt

 the c'tor hierarchy is called.

 ----------------------------
-Just to make things more clearer, and rvalue reference X&& can be an lvalue or an rvalue depending on context.
+Just to make things clearer, and rvalue reference X&& can be an lvalue or an rvalue depending on context.
 In a function parameter, it is ALWAYS AN L-VALUE

 void foo(X&& param) // param is an lvalue